Home About For Agencies For Personnel Contact

 • 30-minute call: what it costs, what it covers, and what a critical incident activation actually looks like

-• Clinical Director, Nick Sundstrom, LPC, is available to answer clinical governance and confidentiality questions directly
+• Clinical Director, Nick Sundstrom, LCSW, is available to answer clinical governance and questions directly

 • No obligation.
 No sales pitch.